MicrosoftDocs/OfficeDocs-SharePoint/migration/how-the-sharepoint-migration-tool-works.md

 ms.custom:
 - seo-marvel-apr2020
 search.appverid: MET150
-description: The SharePoint Migration Tool simplifies migrating your data from on-premises SharePoint Server document libraries and local file shares to SharePoint.
+description: The SharePoint Migration Tool simplifies migrating your data from on-premises SharePoint Server document libraries and local file shares to SharePoint in Microsoft 365.
 ---

 # How the SharePoint Migration Tool works